gbm1015/Python_Challenge/README.md

       -	An Analysis folder that contains the text file that will store the results from each analysis; financial_analysis.txt and election_analysis.txt, respectively.
     * I pushed these changes back to GitHub.

-### Files including data used for analysis and the solution output
+### Files including data used for analysis, and the solution output text files

 * PyBank/Resources/budget_data.csv - Ran Python code on this PyBank assignment data to generate the final solution output.
 * PyBank/Analysis/financial_analysis.txt is the final solution output for PyBank assignment.